MicrosoftLearning/dp-420-cosmos-db-dev/instructions/27-backup-recover.md

 1. Select the **Continuous Backup** Option to turn on the feature.
 Selecting this option will bring up window, select the **Enable** button.
 Enabling this feature could take over five minutes.

+    > &#128221; Note that *[Multi-regions write accounts are not currently supported for continuous backups][/azure/cosmos-db/continuous-backup-restore-introduction]*.
+If you did not disable Multi-region writes when you created your Azure Cosmos DB account, you will need to do it now or enabling the continuous backup feature will fail.
+You can disable multi-region writes unde the **Replicate data globally** *Settings* section.

 ## Delete one of the salesOrder documents

 1. Under **Data Explorer**, run the following query to get the current date and time.
 Copy that timestamp to notepad.
 This Time stamp should be in UTC.